bveldhuyzen/EU_MDR_bolus-sim/README.md

 Are you a consultant that informed your client(s) of the above mentioned before the date of 3 September 2021, then feel free to email us at repository@boluscalculators.com, so that we may verify and spread the word of your consulting qualities.

 Are you a user of one of the medical devices reviewed in this repository, then of course for any inquiries, suggestions, complaints, et cetera, do not hesitate to contact us.
-We also provide support to users in conflict or disagreement with (for example) manufacturer(s).
-We are not allowed to provide medical assistance, but we can open doors that you cannot.
+We are not allowed to provide medical assistance, but we can possibly open doors that you cannot.
 This service is for free: users@boluscalculators.com

 Are you any other party that feels the need to contact us, please also feel free to do so via repository@boluscalculators.com